Daniel-Krzyczkowski/Lost-In-Azure-Cloud-Identity/README.md

 # Lost In Azure Cloud Identity
 Tech Mind Factory Identity is a demo project to present how to use identity services available in the Azure cloud.

-*- On my [YouTube channel](https://www.youtube.com/techmindfactory) there will be a series of videos explaining below concepts*
+*- On my [tech blog(https://techmindfactory.com/) there will be a series of articles explaining below concepts*

 ![lost-in-azure-cloud-identity-cover.png](assets/lost-in-azure-cloud-identity-cover.png)